phaller/spores3/README.md

 argument indicating the **type of the spore's environment**.
 The builder type's first type argument specifies the environment type.

-The body of the spore refers to the spore's environment using `Spore.env`.
+The body of the spore refers to the spore's environment using the extra `env` parameter.
 By providing a concrete environment, an actual spore can be created as follows:

 ```scala
     val x = 12